LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h3>Generate Markdown</h3>

-The comment uses various GitHub Markdown features such as expanding modals and embeded maps.
+The comment uses various GitHub Markdown features such as expanding modals and embedded maps.

 The first section of the comment contains the raw unprocessed suggestions which allows for manual inspection and review.

-The field names are bolded using `**` while new lines are created with `\n`.</p>
+The field names are bolded using `**` while new lines are created with `\n`.

 ```javascript
 "**Time Submitted:** " + e.values[0] + "\n"